DoubleStyx/Krysalis/README.md

 2. **Extract Krysalis Mod Files**:

 - Download the latest release of Krysalis.
-- Extract the provided ZIP file into the `rml_mods` directory of your Resonite installation.
+- Extract the provided ZIP file directly into the `rml_mods` directory of your Resonite installation.
 The ZIP should contain:
-- `Krysalis.dll` (place in the root of the `rml_mods` folder).
+- `KrysalisMod.dll` (place in the root of the `rml_mods` folder).
-- The `Krysalis` folder, containing subfolder assets, `KrysalisManaged.dll`, and `KrysalisNative.dll`.
+- The `Krysalis` folder, containing other essential libraries.

 3. **Launch Resonite**:

 - Start the game as usual.
-- To verify that the mod is working, check the log files for entries from the `Krysalis` mod.
+- To verify that the mod is working, check the log files for entries from `KrysalisMod`.

 ## Setting Up the Development Environment